ecosensors/Paperless-Raspberry-Pi5/README.md

 cd paperless-ngx
 docker compose exec webserver document_exporter ../export -fpz
 ```
-the backup will be in a zip files (export_year_mount_day.zip in media/documents/originals
+You will find the backup in a zip file, on the NAS share folder (export_year_mount_day.zip)

 If you have changed the default storage tree
 ```
 PAPERLESS_FILENAME_FORMAT={{correspondent}}/{{created_year}}/{{document_type}}/{{title}}
 ```

-You will find all of your files, correctly structured so that you can locate them in your desired format.
+The Zip file contains all of your folders/files, correctly structured so that you can locate them in your desired format.
 The advantage is that if you no longer wish to use Paperless, you can continue working with this structure on your computer.

 #### Backup with cron